 1. First Character

-The first character is an indicator of the area in which the malfunction is occurring and is usually denoted by an alphabet that relates to a specific vehicle system.
+The first character is an indicator for the area in which the malfunction is occurring and is usually denoted by an alphabet that relates to a specific vehicle telematics system.

 - Character P: Issue with the Powertrain system, including, the engine, gearbox, fuel system, and any other associated hardware.